MegaMek/megamek/megamek/docs/1-Readme/readme.txt

 implemented.

 Players can create their own units, maps, and scenarios for use with MegaMek.
-MegaMek supports all unit types, from infantry, BattleMechs, and vehicles, to Aerospace fighters, DropShips, and warships.
+MegaMek supports all unit types, from infantry, BattleMek, and vehicles, to Aerospace fighters, DropShips, and warships.
 Ground battles as well as space battles can be played.

 If you would like information about how to play the game, see the "PLAYING THE GAME" section,